kasaderos/parsegen/README.md

             (* special case for [L]
                 S = ["-"] (minus or nothing) is equivalent to S = "-" | empty )

-	2. Parsing starts from the initial 'S' (start rule)
+	2. Parsing starts from the initial 'S' start rule:
 	    S = A B ;
 		A = "A" ;
 		B = "B" ;